glasPal6/raySnake/README.md

 ./raySnake
 ```

 Note that `raylib` as a library will need to be installed.
 Currently it uses the C library, not the zig library.
+The `raylib` github has how to install it.

 ## Controls